Shanster695/nhl_draft_ranker/README.md

-# NHL Draft Ranking Tool
+## NHL Draft Ranking Tool
 A tool to calculate draft rankings for the next three NHL drafts.
 The tool ranks players by combining production, league strength, positional value, player attributes and games played/reliability.
 The system spits out a "Draft Score", player type, a scouting profile based on the calculations, and a rough NHL projection.
 You can also run the tool for 2028 and 2029 drafts at the current time, but it is not quite as accurate.
 The default year is 2027.

-# How It Works
+## How It Works
 The tool uses (not very well written) Python scripts to collect and process NHL draft prospect data from [Elite Prospects](https://www.eliteprospects.com).
-This would not be possible without the help of [ParseBot](https://parse.bot/marketplace/3ba08450-29f5-4688-9c03-6662454abb2f/eliteprospects-com-api)
+This would not be possible without the help of [ParseBot](https://parse.bot/marketplace/3ba08450-29f5-4688-9c03-6662454abb2f/eliteprospects-com-api)!

-The initial data collection retrieves draft-eligible players, including basic profile information such as name, position, nationality, height and weight.
+The initial scrape retrieves draft-eligible players, including basic profile information such as name, position, nationality, height and weight.
-Because complete player information is distributed across multiple sources, additional data collection is required for each prospect.
-This includes profile information such as height, weight, shooting side, date of birth, and historical statistics.
+Because all required player information is distributed across multiple sources, such as penalty minutes and goalie stats, additional data collection is required for each prospect.
-The collected data is then normalized into a consistent JSON format and passed into the ranking system, which evaluates each player using league strength, production, position, physical profile, and other contextual factors.
+The collected data is then normalized into a JSON file and passed to the ranking system, which evaluates each player using the system described below!

-# Ranking Methodology
+## Ranking Methodology
-The tool evaluates players using a weighted scoring system designed to account for both statistical production and contextual factors.
+The tool evaluates players using a weighted scoring system designed to account for both statisticals and contextual factors.
 The system does not compare raw statistics equally across all players.
 Instead, production is adjusted based on league strength, season recency, position, physical profile, and sample reliability.

 # Scoring Overview